RedBirdRacing/bus_eta/readme.md

 ## Versions
 V1 made by marco lk network and Nicholas(@Nexolas520) did some shit to it

 V2 is a from-the-ground-up rewrite of the JavaScript component used to update the ETA and clock by Carson(@Planeson), aimed to increase functionality and efficiency.
 V2.0 features a single ETA with seconds;
 V2.1 features 2 coloured ETAs with only minutes.

+V2.0 deployed on 2025-04-07.
+V2.1 deployed on 2025-04-14.
 ## Notes
 Room is left for using slots for non-ETA objects like images and animations, as well as replacing route numbers with actual displays.